pxslip/db-studio/docs/reference/files.md

 ### Advanced Transformations

-For even more advanced control over the file generation, Directus exposes [the full `sharp` API](https://sharp.pixelplumbing.com/api-operation) through the `transforms` query parameter.
+For even more advanced control over the file generation, d9 exposes [the full `sharp` API](https://sharp.pixelplumbing.com/api-operation) through the `transforms` query parameter.
 This parameter accepts a two-dimensional array with the format `[Operation, ...arguments]`.